Master of Science in Biostatistics

 The Master of Science in Biostatistics is designed for students interested in applying statistical methods to the design and analysis of biomedical research and clinical investigations data.

 The program focuses on the theory of biostatistics, data analytic methods, experimental design (including the design, conduct and analysis of clinical trials), statistical methods in human genetics, biomedical informatics and advanced statistical computing methods.
 Statistical methods are taught both from a practical and theoretical perspective.

 Program at a glance

-Typically completed in 2 years, the 39-unit degree consists of 8 core courses (28 units), 2 to 5 elective courses (at least 7 units) and a master’s thesis (4 units).
+Typically completed in 2 years, the 39-unit degree consists of core courses (26 units), elective courses (at least 9 units) and a master’s thesis (4 units).
 During the program, students take part in research teams assisting with study design, data coordination and management, statistical analysis and reporting of results.

 Thesis (4 units)

 The program culminates in a master’s thesis on a topic of the student’s choosing.
 The research consists of original work worthy of submission to a publication or peer-review journal.

 Full-time students begin working on their thesis at the beginning of their second year and register for the thesis courses over two consecutive semesters.

 For elective offerings, visit the USC Course Catalogue.

 The program culminates in a master’s thesis on a topic of the student’s choosing.
 The thesis provides a structure for the development of a plan to address a research problem and a suitable approach to the analysis and presentation of the results.
 The equivalent of one year of full-time effort must be devoted to research leading to a master’s thesis.